Palo Alto Live Demo!

 2. Shielded Twisted Pair (STP): STP cables have a shielding layer (usually foil or braided copper) that helps protect the cables from external interference.
 These are used in environments where higher data rates and more secure transmission are needed.

-Advantages of STP:
+Advantages of Twisted Pair Cable

-Disadvantages of STP:
+Disadvantages of Twisted Pair Cable

 2. Coaxial Cable